awsdocs/aws-kms-developer-guide/doc_source/importing-keys-delete-key-material.md

 Deleting key material affects the CMK immediately, but you can reverse the deletion of key material by [reimporting the same key material](importing-keys.md#reimport-key-material) into the CMK\.
 In contrast, deleting a CMK is irreversible\.
 If you [schedule key deletion](deleting-keys.md#deleting-keys-how-it-works) and the required waiting period expires, AWS KMS deletes the key material and all metadata associated with the CMK\.

 To delete key material, you can use the AWS Management Console or the AWS KMS API\.
-You can use the API directly by making HTTP requests, or through one of the [AWS SDKs](https://aws.amazon.com/tools/#sdk) or [command line tools](https://aws.amazon.com/tools/#cli)\.
+You can use the API directly by making HTTP requests, or by using an[AWS SDK](https://aws.amazon.com/tools/#sdk), the [AWS Command Line Interface](https://docs.aws.amazon.com/cli/latest/userguide/) \(AWS CLI\), or [AWS Tools for PowerShell](https://docs.aws.amazon.com/powershell/latest/userguide/)\.

 AWS KMS records an entry in your AWS CloudTrail log when you delete imported key material and when [AWS KMS deletes expired key material](ct-deleteexpiredkeymaterial.md)\.